 Why is wireframing important in website development?

-Wireframes are used early in the web design process to establish the basic structure of a website page before content, and visual components such as images and videos are added.
+Wireframes are used early in the website design process to establish the basic structure of a website page before content, and visual components such as images and videos are added.
 To emphasize the importance of this initial phase in a web development process, we have identified top reasons on why wireframing is vital in website development.
 Read on to learn more.

 1. Wireframes visually display your site architecture